cioos-atlantic/ocean-data-workshop/WORKSHOP_STEPS.md

 If using your own (or a group member's) dataset, fill in the metadata form using the available metadata you have for your data.

-If using the Wave Buoy [sample metadata](sample_data/wave_buoy_metadata_sample.yaml), go through the steps of adding the metadata from this file into the metadata form.
+If using the [sample Wave Buoy dataset](SAMPLE_DATA.md) go through the steps of adding the metadata included for this dataste into the metadata form.

+*Note* Please add an identifier in brackets for your group at the start of the title in the metadata form.
+For instance if part of 'Group A', then for the title, put in "[Group A] Wave Buoy dataset ...".

 ## Data management steps